md-al-amin/Writeups/TryHackMe/traffic_analysis_essentials.md

 Writeup of Traffic Analysis Essentials

 #Task 2 </br>
-Which Security Control Level covers contain creating security policies?
+Which Security Control Level covers contain creating security policies?</br>
 Administrative security controls provide consistency in security operations like creating policies, access levels and authentication processes.

-Which Access Control element works with data metrics to manage data flow?
+Which Access Control element works with data metrics to manage data flow?</br>
 Load Balancing: Controls the resource usage to distribute (based on metrics) tasks over a set of resources and improve overall data processing flow.

-Which technology helps correlate different tool outputs and data sources?
+Which technology helps correlate different tool outputs and data sources?</br>
 Security Orchestration Automation and Response

 Level-1 is simulating the identification and filtering of malicious IP addresses.
-What is the flag?
+What is the flag? </br>
 ![bad traffic ](https://user-images.githubusercontent.com/29118886/200153295-46070c5a-aa84-40f9-ac96-a8556fd51885.jpg)
 Malicious IP address:
 10.10.99.99